 Have you thrown out food because it has expired or gone bad in a disorganized fridge?
 While it is great to stock up on sales at the grocery store, create a system before you begin.
 Meal plan so your family eats all the leftovers and nothing goes to waste in the kitchen.

-Stuff, you know the things that clutter your home, waste your time, and rob you of your joy?
-The refrigerator magnet that came in an advertisement, the broken frame you know you are going to fix…. one day…, the books you will never read, the magazines you have already read.
+In my opinion, stuff is the worst kind of clutter.
+It wastes your time, clutters your home, and robs you of joy?
+The refrigerator magnet that came in an advertisement, the broken frame you know you are going to fix…. one day…, the books you will never read, the kid’s meal toy, the magazines you already read.

-Get rid of them.
-Give it away, throw it away, burn it in the wood stove, but get rid of the stuff you don’t need.
+Get rid of these things.
+Give them away, throw them away, burn them in the fire pit, but get rid of the stuff you don’t need.